 What interests me the most in coaching is the quality of my questioning.
 It is key to everything.
 By the questioning, I can guide my clients to their own solutions as they are thought provoking.
 My experience so far has been guiding colleagues to have more productive relationships within their team, improving their communication and performance.

 The feedback I have had from my session is that:

 “I felt very comfortable with my coach and was able to discuss my concerns openly and frankly.”
 Client 2014

 “Waseem is a very supportive coach – able to listen”

 “Coach very effective at building rapport.
 Initial questioning is effective” – Judith Barton, British School of Coaching

 I am the Head of Modern Foreign Languages at DESS, which means that besides teaching French, I am responsible for Teaching and Learning in the Arabic Department.
-I have twenty years’ experience in Education, first as a university lecturer and researcher then as a primary teacher.
-Most of my career has been spent in the UK but I have now been in Dubai for seven years, all of them at DESS.
+I have over twenty years’ experience in Education, first as a university lecturer and researcher then as a primary teacher.

 I completed the BSC ILM Level 3 coaching qualification in 2013.
 My area of experience is career development balanced by maximum well-being.